abbott567/accessible-marp-decks/README.md

 eleventyConfig.addPassthroughCopy('content/**/demos/**')
 ```

-A working demo lives in [`examples/eleventy-demo`](examples/eleventy-demo) — run it with `npm run demo`.
+A working demo lives in [`examples/eleventy-demo`](examples/eleventy-demo).
+Run it with `npm run demo`.

 ## GitHub Action

-Publish decks to GitHub Pages on every push — no command line.
-Add one workflow and enable Pages; full walkthrough in [docs/github-action.md](docs/github-action.md).
+Publish decks to GitHub Pages on every push, with no command line.
+Add one workflow and enable Pages.
+Full walkthrough in [docs/github-action.md](docs/github-action.md).

 ```yaml
 - name: Build decks